Gestalt Principles of Perception

 The last relationship we will talk about today is the Common Fate relationship.
 It is a powerful relationship as it involves movement and animation to clarify what the relationships actually are and how they work between the elements of a composition.

-An example similar to this was already used by Smashing Magazine.com in one of their extremely good articles, worth reading.
-But I can not think of a better one.
+An example like this that was already used by Smashing Magazine.com is one of their extremely good articles, is worth reading.
+But I cannot think of a better one.
 In the video, we see fish schooling in the Barrier Reef.
-At the school, they are defending themselves against their enemy and, actually, trying to avoid a common fate, that would be to be eaten by other bigger fish.
+At the school, they are defending themselves against their enemy and, actually, trying to avoid a common fate, which would be to be eaten by other bigger fish.
 Swimming together, they reach their goal of survival.
 This is what the common fate relationship does – when the movement goes in the same direction, the elements become more related to each other.
-The synchronisation is essential in this relationship – moving in the same direction at the same speed.
+Synchronisation is essential in this relationship – moving in the same direction at the same speed.
 Order and synchrony produce a relationship.

-Recognising contrasting movement impacts the human mind typically more than contrasts in colour or other visual signs because our perception is keen and automatic.
+Recognising contrasting movements impacts the human mind typically more than contrasts in colour or other visual signs because our perception is keen and automatic.

 If you are walking at night and see in a decorated garden a line of coloured Christmas lights in movement.
 A quite striking effect, but when you analyse the movement according to the principle of common fate, you will see that, actually, the lights are turning on sequentially giving the impression that they are really in movement; other visual elements imply the change.
 You do not perceive the individual lights; you recognise the line of lights.
 The action follows the same direction, and we see the composition as a related group.

 Designing A Website with the Principle of Common Fate in Mind

 Simple examples include nested menus and content.
 In these items, we define related elements, keeping a hierarchy of importance and helping the user focus on the current context when you group relevant information and link actions with results.